JakeFlasher/stackedit-app-data/bakup/sol_v1.md

 1. **Reading `.pro` Files:**

    - The `read_pro_file` function reads a `.pro` file.
-   - It skips any header lines until it finds a line starting with `'!'`, which contains the column names.
+   - It skips any header lines until it finds a line starting with the column names.
    - It then reads the data lines and ensures the DataFrame matches the number of columns.

 2. **Processing MPF Data:**